fhiso/legacy-format/serialization-redux.md

     and a `[CONC]` pseudo-structure otherwise.

-    It is RECOMMENDED that all payloads be split as needed to ensure that no the [Line] containing a portion of the payload exceeds 255 characters in length.
+    It is RECOMMENDED that all payloads be split as needed to ensure that no *line* containing a portion of the payload exceeds 255 characters in length.

-1. Each U+0040 *payload* which is not part of a substring that matches production `Escape` is replaced by two adjacent U+0040s.
+1. Each U+0040 `@` in a *payload*
+    which is not part of a substring that matches production `Escape` is replaced by two adjacent U+0040s `@@`.

-1. Any *payload* that begins or ends with a *delimiter* character MUST replace that character with an escape sequence:
+1. Each *delimiter* character that begins or ends a *payload* MUST be replaced by an escape sequence consisting of:

     1. The three characters U+0040, U+0023, and U+0055 (i.e., "`@#U`")
     1. A hexadecimal encoding of the code point of the *delimiter* character (i.e., either `20` or `9`)
     1. The two characters U+0040 and U+0020 (i.e., "`@ `")

 {.note} Delimiter escaping will never be used with any of the structures documented in [ELF-DM] because all *payload*s there are either *whitespace normalized* or *linebreak normalized*.
-It is included to permit adoption of this serialization format to other date models or extensions that do not make that provision.
+Delimiter escaping is included in this specification to permit extensions where leading and trailing whitespace are significant.

-{.ednote} The above leaves out the ability to replace "a b" with "a@#20@" CONC "b", but I think we can omit that safely; we can simply require long lines of spaces to exceed 255 characters.
+{.ednote} The above leaves out the ability to split next to a space or tab, meaning strings of hundreds of spaces or tabs will of necessity exceed the 255-character limit.

 {.example ...} If the payload of a .`HEAD`.`NOTE` would be represented in a C-like language as `"Example:\nmulti-line notes  \n supported."`, the `NOTE` could be encoded as